 | New Balance | Niche | Specialized |

-Nike wins because its athletes become part of the brand’s identity.
+Nike succeeds because its athletes become part of the brand identity.

-Nike invests heavily in R&D — much more than most brands.
+Nike invests heavily in research and development, more than most sportswear companies.

-Nike isn’t just sportswear — it’s fashion, pop culture, and identity.
+Nike is not just sportswear — it’s fashion, pop culture, and identity.

 If you're building your own activewear line: